Wetton/Manzanera

 Wetton/Manzanera (also known as One World) is a 1987 album by English musicians John Wetton (Ex-King Crimson, U.K., Ex-Asia) and Phil Manzanera (Roxy Music, Quiet Sun, 801, Record producer).
 The two had previously performed together on tours with Roxy Music and on Manzanera's solo albums Diamond Head and K-Scope.
 The album features members of two art rock/progressive rock bands, 10cc (Vic Emerson and Kevin Godley) and Yes (Alan White).

 Overview and reception

 This album arose when John Wetton recorded demos at Phil Manzanera's studio.
 Manzanera showed Wetton music for an unfinished song, which Wetton completed.
-That song became "It's Just Love" – the first on this album.
-So good was the result that the pair agreed to record a full collection.
+The song became "It's Just Love", the first on the album; the pair subsequently agreed to record a full collection.

 Wetton had a deal with Geffen – despite the split of Asia after 1985's underperforming Astra – and was allowed by the label to record with Manzanera.
 The result was released by Geffen.

 The album was not well received.
 For AllMusic, Paul Collins wrote, "With usual suspects (empty love song lyrics, overly slick production), there's an extraordinary lack of personality."
 Musician reviewer J. D. Considine wrote simply: "Asia Minor."